whleucka/hyper/README.md

 - **Development**: Start building your application by creating controllers, views, and models within the `src` directory.
 Hint: You can start a local development server by running `./nebula -s`

+### Docker

-- **Docker**: If you prefer to develop in a docker environment, then we got you covered!
+If you prefer to develop in a docker environment, then we got you covered!
 We ship with PHP 8.1, MySQL 8, and Redis

 Bring up the application:
 ```bash